jpmoo/thoughtlands/README.md

 ## Commands

-- `Create Region from Search Results` - Create a region from current search results
+- `Create Region from Search Results` - Enter search terms to find matching notes and create a region
-- `Create Region from Search Results + AI Analysis` - Create a region with AI semantic analysis (local mode only)
+- `Create Region from Search Results + AI Analysis` - Enter search terms, then use AI semantic analysis to find additional related notes (local mode only)
 - `Create Region from AI-Assisted Concept/Tag Analysis` - Create a region using AI concept search
 - `Create Region from Semantic Similarity Analysis` - Create a region using direct semantic similarity (local mode only)
 - `Export Regions to JSON` - Manually export regions to JSON